U.S. Route 99

-U.S. Route 99 (US 99) was a main north–south United States Numbered Highway on the West Coast of the United States until 1964, running from Calexico, California, on the US–Mexico border to Blaine, Washington, on the U.S.-Canada border.
+U.S. Route 99 (US 99) was a main north–south United States Numbered Highway on the West Coast of the United States until 1964, running from Calexico, California, on the Mexican border to Blaine, Washington, on the Canadian border.
 It was assigned in 1926 and existed until it was replaced for the most part by Interstate 5.
 Known also as the "Golden State Highway" and "The Main Street of California", US 99 was important throughout much of the 1930s as a route for Dust Bowl immigrant farm workers to traverse the state.

+Sections of the highway were replaced with freeways that were initially signed as US 99 and later became part of Interstate 5.
+The entire highway was decommissioned in 1972.
 Large portions are now California State Route 99 (SR 99), Oregon's Routes 99, 99W, and 99E, and Washington's SR 99.
 The highway in Washington connected to British Columbia Highway 99, whose number was derived from that of US 99, at the Canada–US border.

 Route description

 California

 The basic former route of U.S. Route 99 in California started at the Mexico–United States border in Calexico, and then ran north through the Imperial Valley and along the western shore of the Salton Sea to the Coachella Valley (roughly present-day California State Route 86 and California State Route 111).
 US 99 then headed west to Los Angeles (present-day Interstate 10), and then north again to the Central Valley (present-day Interstate 5).
 US 99 then continued along the present-day corridor of California State Route 99 to Bakersfield, Fresno, and Sacramento.
 In Sacramento, the highway split into two suffixed routes, 99W and 99E.
 US 99W roughly followed the route of present-day Interstate 5 on the western side of the Sacramento Valley, and US 99E followed present-day State Route 99 on the eastern side of the valley.
-Both highways merged back together in Red Bluff, and US 99 continued along the present-day Interstate 5 corridor to the Oregon border.
+The two rejoined in Red Bluff, and US 99 continued along the present-day Interstate 5 corridor to the Oregon border.

 Oregon

 The former route of U.S. Route 99 in Oregon mostly follows routes currently signed as Oregon Route 99, 99E, and 99W.
-The primary exception is from the California–Oregon state border north to Ashland, Oregon, where U.S. 99 is currently named Oregon Route 273 from the state border to Exit 6 of Interstate 5.
+The primary exception is from the California–Oregon state border north to Ashland, Oregon, where U.S. 99 is currently designated as Oregon Route 273 from the state border to Exit 6 of Interstate 5.
 The former route is coterminous with Interstate 5 from Exit 6 to the junction of Oregon Route 99 in Ashland.